Matth-L/MKR1310-DataCollector/README.md

-# Lab 1: Data Acquisition with Arduino MKR1310 🌟
+Data Acquisition with Arduino MKR1310 🌟

 This project is part of the Internet of Things (IoT) course at UQAC.
 It aims to develop skills in embedded programming, data acquisition, and microcontroller communication.